Join me for the opening of Composites: An Active Return to Sites for Social Justice on May 9 from 6-8pm!

-Kelly Kristin Jones has been awarded a 2019 -2020 Luminarts Cultural Foundation Project Grant award for the large-scale production of her “Performative Landscape” project to be exhibited Fall 2019.
+I have been been awarded a 2019 -2020 Luminarts Cultural Foundation Project Grant award for the large-scale production of my “Performative Landscape” project to be exhibited Fall 2019!

 A site-specific installation of “Wish You Were Here,” my ongoing healed postcard project is on view in Anarchival Impulse at ACRE projects in Chicago through 30 March.
 This installation features 300 inkjet prints of digitally altered historic postcards featuring contested historic sites.
 The exhibition also features work by Jen Everett (pictured above), Lovie Olivia, Wen Liu and is curated by Stephanie Koch.